GorgonMeducer/NotGenshinClock/README.md

 ### 2. Install LLVM

 Next, you need to download and install LLVM.
-You can download the latest win32 version of LLVM 16.0.0 from the following link: [Download LLVM 16.0.0-win32.exe](https://github.com/llvm/llvm-project/releases/download/llvmorg-16.0.0/LLVM-16.0.0-win32.exe)
+You **MUST** download the [latest win32 version of LLVM](https://github.com/llvm/llvm-project/releases).

 **NOTE**: During the installation of LLVM, make sure you choose the option to add LLVM to your PATH.
 After installation, you may need to restart your computer to ensure the new environment variable settings take effect.

 ### 3. Open the Project

 Finally, you need to open the project in VS Code.
-You can do this by choosing "Open Folder" from the File menu in VS Code, and then selecting the folder of the GenshinClock project that you cloned.
+You can do this by choosing "Open Folder" from the File menu in VS Code, and then selecting the folder of the `GenshinClock` project that you cloned.

 Now, you should be ready to start using the GenshinClock project.
 If you encounter any issues, feel free to ask for help.